The Lease Extension Process

 Note that there are very limited grounds for a freeholder to refuse to extend a lease – for example, general rules on leasehold extensions may not necessarily apply to government or National Trust owned properties.

-Looking for advice on extending your lease?
+Looking for expert legal advice on how to extend your lease?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

 The need for expert lease extension advice from specialist solicitors